AIfSR/2022-fall-bio-treatment/README.md

 Now, our task gets defined as a binary classification task.
 We have used the following models and performed cross validation to find the best set of hyperparameters given our dataset and documented the results.

 Performance measure: Given that in our dataset, the classes are not equally distributed, the performance measures that we use to compare our models are F1-measure, Precision, Recall, and AUC for the positive class(i.e., high seroconversion).

+# How to run the code:

+To run the code and replicate the results, follow the following steps.
+Open the notebook RFC_weight_exp.ipynb and:
+1. In the first cell, make sure the file name is correct.
+2. Change the directory to where the file is located on your drive.
+3. Go to the section labeled Train Wrapper and run the cell

+# Interpreting the output files: